Inogen Portable Oxygen Concentrators: Devices and Pricing

 You can purchase an Inogen oxygen therapy system on the company’s website or call their sales line at 855-694-6643.
 Buying online is faster, but speaking to a customer care agent on the phone is a great way to get expert input and customize your purchase.
 Given Inogen’s return policy, you’ll probably want to buy everything during one purchase.

-Since they’re considered durable medical equipment (DME), most of Inogen’s portable oxygen concentrators are covered by Medicare.
-In fact, according to Avalere Health Advisory, oxygen concentrators account for nearly 10 percent of the $8 billion Medicare spent on DME in 2021, up from about 9 percent in 2018.
+Because they’re considered durable medical equipment (DME), rentals of most of Inogen’s portable oxygen concentrators are covered by Medicare.
+In fact, according to Avalere Health Advisory research published in 2023, oxygen concentrators account for nearly 10 percent of the $8 billion Medicare spent on DME in 2021.5

 Setting up Your Inogen System

 Setup for Inogen concentrators is easy and requires no additional tools or expertise.
 Inogen provides step-by-step setup videos for each of its systems in the Support section of its website.
-The following instructions are for the G4 system, but setup for the other concentrators is very similar.
+The following instructions are for the Rove 4 system, but setup for the other concentrators is very similar.

 Inogen Setup Process